-Investing in Bahamas real estate to rent out is another great way to establish a presence in the country.
+Investing in property to rent out is another great way to establish a presence in the country.
 There is no tax on rental income in the country, and the Bahamian legal system favors landlord rights over those of tenants.

 A few things to keep in mind if you plan to rent out a home in The Bahamas:

 - There are two types of lease in The Bahamas: gross (landlord covers all expenses associated with the property) or net (tenant is responsible for taxes, maintenance, etc.)